GameFoundry/bsf/Documentation/Manuals/Native/User/joints.md

 ### Limits
 You can limit the rotation along Y and Z axes by specifying the limit angles in @ref bs::LimitConeRange "LimitConeRange".
 As the name implies the angles represent the cone in which rotation is valid.

-You apply the limits by calling @ref bs::CSphericalJoint::setLimit "CSphericalJoint::setLimit()", and enabling the limit by calling @ref bs::CSphericalJoint::setFlag "CSphericalJoint::setFlag()" with @ref bs::SphericalJoint::Flag::Limit "SphericalJoint::Flag::Limit".
+You apply the limits by calling @ref bs::CSphericalJoint::setLimit "CSphericalJoint::setLimit()", and enabling the limit by calling @ref bs::CSphericalJoint::setFlag "CSphericalJoint::setFlag()" with @ref bs::SphericalJointFlag::Limit "SphericalJointFlag::Limit".

 ~~~~~~~~~~~~~{.cpp}
 // A limit representing a 90 degree cone